|

 to get off or at least return one day.
 I never did

 Corelli's Mandolin).
-I have also flown over the
+I had also flown over the

-island numerous times and each time I was
+island numerous times going to and from the USA and each time I was

 reassured that it was still beautiful and green